The Indian Connection with Manipur Conflicts

 The Indian Connection with Manipur Riots

 The ruling regime promotes itself with the concept of double engine, taking the idea of a federal structure in which the Centre and the constituent state work together when there is a single political party in these two places.
 Apparently, it turns out it is just one of the political gimmicks that the Bharatiya Janata Party is notorious for.
-The joke goes that the social-media savvy prime minister will speak out when a hooligan is killed in the state of Uttar Pradesh but he has nothing to say when there are killings, and internal displacement of thousands of people in a place like Manipur.
+The joke goes that the social-media savvy prime minister will speak out when a hooligan is killed in the state of Uttar Pradesh, but he has nothing to say when there are killings, and internal displacement of thousands of people in a place like Manipur.
 You will not be wrong to say that India is still clueless when it comes to issues in a place located absurdly far from its imagined nation-ness.

 This has been going on for a long time now.
 Incidentally, does India have a limit to test the patience of one of its people inhabiting in a periphery that shares no social, racial, historical or cultural affiliation?
 Above all, there have been proxy wars against the citizens with the imposition of draconian act like the Armed Forces (Special Powers) Act.
 Kill the people and you enjoy all the legal impunity.
 The relationship between the union of India and the Manipur state has been reduced to, in the words of Prof A Bimol Akoijam from JNU, New Delhi, ‘a patron-client culture with a jeopardized self-agency of the client’.
+(Note: Prof Bimol also stated in an interview that Modi epitomises the fault-line between India’s and the rest of country.
+Source: The Interview with Karan Thapa, The Wire)

 However, can we end the deliberation here?
 More than 200 people have lost their lives and nearly 50 thousand people are struggling and suffering in relief camps in the wake of the ongoing riots in Manipur.
 We simply cannot take things for granted, including the fact that it amounts to utter ignorance and arrogance when the head of the state can afford to not say a single word about the severe humanitarian crisis, while he travels around the world, visits places in other parts of India, and spreads the propaganda of his right-wing organisation, and what not.